 Choose a new notch location on pattern piece 4, that corresponds with the bust apex.
 You will need to test this on yourself, but for this example I’m using the top leg of the pivoted dart, the upper edge of Line 5.

 Cut off the seam allowance at the notch on pattern piece 2.
 Discard the seam allowance, and tape pattern piece 2 on top of pattern piece 1 so that the notch lines up.
 Draw the new notch location on pattern piece 1, in this example it will be the top cut line.

 Cut along this line.
 These are your new pattern piece 1 and 2.
 Don’t forget to add seam allowance to the top of pattern piece 1, and bottom of pattern piece 2.

-Now one last note.In this tutorial I didn’t want to complicate things, so I have shown the standard method for an FBA.
+Now one last note!
+In this tutorial I didn’t want to complicate things, so I have shown the standard method for an FBA.
 This standard approach will always result in making the waistline wider in addition to the bust.
-This means that you will more than likely need to remove some width from the side seams of pattern piece 4 to maintain your correct size.
-My personal method for this differs very slightly.
-Instead of maintaining the entire bust adjustment for the full length of bodice, i keep the bottom edge of cut line 3 hinged, to remain the waistline, and only expand the bust apex by the FBA amount.
+This means though, that if your bodice needs to fit back together with a lower section of garment (in Karri’s case, the skirt) you will need to remove some width from the waist of your altered side bodice pattern piece to maintain its correct size.

 Don’t have the Karri sewing pattern yet?
 Get it in store here!
 We absolutely love seeing what you make, so don’t forget to tag your creations with #MNkarri and @megannielsenpatterns if sharing on social media.